History of Palau: Pre-contact

 The Palauan language is an outlier among the Austronesian languages, and so does not shed much light on the origins of the modern population.
 However, there are some indications that it may derive from the Sunda Islands (modern Indonesia).

-Migration to and colonization of the islands took place sometime around 2,000 years ago, but no later than the first centuries A. D. By A.D.
-600 settlements were established throughout the archipelago.
+Migration to and colonization of the islands took place sometime around 2,000 years ago, but no later than the first centuries A.D.
+By 600 A.D. settlements were established throughout the archipelago.

 For thousands of years, Palauans have had a well established matrilineal society, believed to have descended from Javanese precedents.
 Traditionally land, money, and titles passed through the female line.
 High Chiefs were chosen by Queens (high-ranking women) only.
 Clan lands continue to be passed through titled women and first daughters but there is also a modern patrilineal sentiment introduced by imperial Japan.
 The Japanese government attempted to confiscate and redistribute tribal land into personal ownership during World War II, and there has been little attempt to restore the old order.
 Legal entanglements continue amongst the various clans.

 European contact and discovery in 1696

-There still is a debate whether the islands were or were not seen by some of the early European discoverers in the 16th century.
-Historians take note of the early navigational routes of European explorers in the Pacific.
-There is disagreement as to whether Spaniard Ruy López de Villalobos, who landed in several Caroline Islands, spotted the Palau archipelago in 1543.
+There still is a debate whether the islands were or were not seen by some of the early European discoverers in the 16th century, specifically whether Spaniard Ruy López de Villalobos, who landed in several Caroline Islands, spotted the Palau archipelago in 1543.
 No conclusive evidence exists, but some believe he could have seen the tip of a southernmost island in the group.

-Nevertheless, the true and conscious discovery of Palau came a century later in December 1696, when a group of islanders shipwrecked on the Philippines island of Samar.
+The first verifiable knowledge of Palau by Europeans came a century later in December 1696, when a group of Palauan islanders shipwrecked on the Philippines island of Samar.
 They were interviewed by the Czech missionary Paul Klein on 28 December 1696.
-Klein was not only able to draw the first map of Palau based on a drawing and a set of pebbles on the beach but also to send an important letter in June 1697 to Europe.
-This map and the letter caused a vast interest in the new islands and resulted in the first and failed Jesuit attempts to travel to Palau from the Philippines in 1700, 1708 and 1709.
+Klein was not only able to draw the first map of Palau based on a drawing and a set of pebbles on the beach, but also to send an important letter in June 1697 to Europe.
+This map and the letter caused significant interest in the new islands and resulted in the first failed Jesuit attempts to travel to Palau from the Philippines in 1700, 1708 and 1709.

-The islands were first visited by the Jesuit expedition led by Francisco Padilla on 30 November 1710, only to leave two stranded priests Jacques Du Beron and Joseph Cortyl on the coast of Sonsorol, while the mother ship Santissima Trinidad was being swept away by a storm.
+The islands were first visited by the Jesuit expedition led by Francisco Padilla on 30 November 1710, only to leave two stranded priests, Jacques Du Beron and Joseph Cortyl, on the coast of Sonsorol, while the mother ship Santissima Trinidad was being swept away by a storm.
 Spain later started to dominate the islands.

-Palau had also limited relations with the exterior before the 18th century, mainly with Yap and Java.
+Palau had also limited relations with the outside world before the 18th century, mainly with Yap and Java.
 Had it not been for shipwrecked islanders who took refuge in the Philippines in 1696, Europeans likely would not have found Palau until much later.